 When present in dwellings, Triatoma sanguisuga tends to hide during the day, descending at night to feed.
 These insects are usually found in dark, secluded corners of homes such as cracks in the walls or ceilings.
 Likewise, in a natural setting they prefer a clandestine habitat, seeking refuge under leaf litter or rocks.
 They can be nidicolous, or prone to hiding in the nests or burrows of animals.

 Kissing bugs are so named because when they descend upon sleeping humans to feed, they bite them on the face, usually near the mouth or eyes.
 After feeding and ingesting blood, kissing bugs typically defecate near the site of the bite.
 Although these bites are not particularly painful, they are irritating, and it is common for the sleeping victim to scratch or rub their face near the site of the wound.
 Through this scratching or rubbing, any feces deposited by the insect can enter the site of the bite (Capinera 2010).
 The feces of the feeding insect will contain trypanosomes if the insect is infected with Trypanosoma cruzi.
-Once the feces enters the bite, the wound becomes contaminated with Trypanosoma cruzi, the cause of American trypanosomiasis (or Chagas disease) in humans.
+Once the feces enter the bite, the wound becomes contaminated with Trypanosoma cruzi, the cause of American trypanosomiasis (or Chagas disease) in humans.

 Wildlife infected with these trypanosomes are usually asymptomatic.
 Infected animals act as reservoirs, allowing the parasite to reproduce and providing a source from which more kissing bugs can acquire the pathogen.
 Humans are at risk because they often live in close contact with these mammalian hosts, which include rats, opossums, and armadillos, as well as domesticated animals such as cats, dogs, guinea pigs, and livestock.
 Rats are well established as reservoirs for many zoonotic pathogens that cause diseases such as Lyme and Plague.
 Rats are truly cosmopolitan, with worldwide distribution and an affinity for human food and shelter, which increases human risk of infection (Rand 2011).

 American trypanosomiasis (Chagas disease) is caused by the trypanosome parasite, Trypanosoma cruzi.
 Trypanosomes are zooflagellate protozoans that inhabit the blood.
 There are typically two phases of American trypanosomiasis.
 The first is an acute phase that occurs soon after infection, and includes such non-specific symptoms as fever, fatigue, headache, rash, diarrhea, and vomiting.
 Sometimes there are no symptoms at all.
 Romaña's sign, a swelling of the eyelid near the site of the bite, is usually the first indication of infection (Capinera 2010, Centers for Disease Control and Prevention 2013).
-Other signs of infection can include swelling of the liver, splee, or lymph glands.
+Other signs of infection can include swelling of the liver, spleen, or lymph glands.
 If untreated, the disease can progress into the chronic second stage, causing heart or intestinal problems, which can be fatal.
-In some cases, the second stage does not occur for decades after the initial infection and it may never occur.
+In some cases, the second stage does not occur for decades after the initial infection, and it may never occur.

 The metamorphosis of Triatoma sanguisuga is hemimetabolous (or "incomplete"), meaning the juvenile life stages look much like the adult stage, only smaller and lacking some features like wings.
 After the egg hatches, the immature bug feeds and molts eight times, taking a blood meal before each molt, before maturing into a reproductive adult (Kobylinksi and Connelly 2006).
 As adults, these bugs are polygynandrous, meaning each sex mates with several different individuals during their lifetime.